dtries/News-Scraper/README.md

 1. You will need to have mongodb installed and mongod running on your machine for local database use.
 See the [MongoDB](https://www.mongodb.com/) site for more information.

    ## Running on a Local Server
-   1. Enter 'node server.js' this will open a local server on your machine.
+   1. From within the News-Scrape folder in your terminal or GitBash enter 'node server.js'; this will open a local server on your machine.
    1. Your terminal will display which port the app is using, in this case 3030.
    1. Open up a browser window and type in 'localhost:3030', this will open the homepage for the Scrape *Science* App.